mancinimassimiliano/mancinimassimiliano.github.io/_news/wacv25.md

 related_posts: false
 ---

-Happy to be among the outstandign reviewers at <a href="https://wacv2025.thecvf.com/">WACV 2025</a>!
+Happy to be among the outstanding reviewers at <a href="https://wacv2025.thecvf.com/">WACV 2025</a>!